HigherLevelDev/hldk/README.md

 ## Higher Level Dev Guide

-We have created a guide to help you transition to the world of higher level development.
+We are creating a guide to help you transition to the world of higher level development.

-The guide covers topics such as:
+The guide covers (or will cover!) topics such as:

 1. Introduction to Higher Level Development
 2. How the AI Software Engineering Agent works